NanamiKubota/NanamiKubota.github.io/_tutorials/ref_manager.md

 <br>

-TBU

 There are many YouTube and blog posts on the Zettelkasten method.
-I recommend looking it up as this is the note-taking method that I will be employing for the following tutorial.
+I recommend looking it up as this is the note-taking method that I use for the following tutorial.

 <br>